-We demonstrated increased bird activity with resource availability, which is consistent with previous studies on resource tracking (Gleditsch et al., 2017; Kwit et al., 2004).
-However, in our second experiment, this resource richness seeking behavior in birds resulted in more bird species visiting feeders with higher richness of food resources but not more detections overall.
+We demonstrated increased bird activity with greater resource availability, which is consistent with previous studies on resource tracking (Gleditsch et al., 2017; Kwit et al., 2004).
+However, we observed bird behavior seeking diverse resources resulted in higher bird species richness at feeders with greater food resource species richness, but not more bird detections overall.
 Previous research indicates that animals participating in diffuse seed dispersal relationships seek diverse resources to maintain healthy nutritional levels, which may incentivize seed vectors to seek rare resources (Amato et al., 2013; Blendinger et al., 2022; Carlo & Morales, 2016).
 Thus, this discrepancy between bird detections and richness may indicate that increased food resource richness can be effective for recruiting diverse disperser communities to sites, but that individuals may not require multiple feeding events at a single feeder to achieve the desired benefit (Bergman et al., 2001; Carlo & Morales, 2016).
 Alternatively, the observed patterns in bird activity may be explained by competitive interactions among species or individuals at feeders that stabilize overall activity even as species richness increases (Leighton et al., 2022; E. T. Miller et al., 2017).
-Collectively, our observations of bird vectors at feeders likely indicate a complex relationship among resource tracking, vector diet, and interactions that drive the activity of animal communities associated with food resources.
+Collectively, our observations of bird vectors at feeders likely indicate a complex relationship among resource tracking, vector diet, and ecological interactions that drive the activity of animal communities associated with food resources.

 We observed a positive relationship among the presence of resources and seed rain, which echoes previous work demonstrating the indirect effects of resources on plant communities (Archibald et al., 2005; Carlo & Morales, 2016; Hempson et al., 2017; Schmidt, 2003).
 Moreover, we demonstrated that resources can indirectly influence plant communities by increasing the species richness of seed rain.
-The positive relationship between seed rain and resource richness increased even as bird activity and richness plateaued.
-We observed relatively few species of bird vectors at feeders, which indicates that high resource richness (e.g., 12 resources) may instead attract individuals that disperse more plant species (Zwolak, 2017).
-Importantly, the strength of this positive relationship between resource and seed rain richness increased throughout the sampling period.
+The positive relationship between seed rain and resource richness increased even as bird detections and richness plateaued.
+We observed relatively low species richness of bird vectors at low resource richness feeders (e.g., 4 resource species), which indicates that high resource richness (e.g., 12 resource species) may instead attract individuals that disperse more plant species (Zwolak, 2017).
+Importantly, the strength of this positive relationship between resource and seed rain species richness increased throughout the sampling period.
 Temporal patterns (i.e., seasonal variation or acclimatation) are important factors in resource tracking frameworks, which often focus on fruit availability at neighborhood or landscape scales (Gleditsch et al., 2017).
 Instead, our results incorporate community diversity more generally (e.g., fruit, seeds, and insects), which more accurately reflects the generalist diet of most vectors (Gleditsch et al., 2017).
-As such, the effect of community diversity on temporal variation in resource tracking may dictate seed rain, with downstream consequences for plant community assembly and other interactions (e.g., seed predation; (Howe & Miriti, 2004; Lishawa et al., 2020).
+As such, the effect of community diversity on temporal variation in resource tracking may dictate seed rain, with downstream consequences for plant community assembly and other interactions (e.g., seed predation; Howe & Miriti, 2004; Lishawa et al., 2020).